pagkly/Zed/Investopedia3/Unaffiliated Investments Definition.md

 ## Special Considerations

 Insurers are required to report their financials to state insurance regulators periodically.
-These regulators look at [liquidity ratios](https://www.investopedia.com/terms/l/liquidityratios.asp) in order to determine how quickly an insurer will be able to pay for its policyholder liabilities, as well as to establish if the investment strategies and holdings of the insurer are likely to pose a threat to its [solvency](https://www.investopedia.com/terms/s/solvency.asp).
+These regulators look at [[liquidity ratios]](https://www.investopedia.com/terms/l/liquidityratios.asp) in order to determine how quickly an insurer will be able to pay for its policyholder liabilities, as well as to establish if the investment strategies and holdings of the insurer are likely to pose a threat to its [[solvency]](https://www.investopedia.com/terms/s/solvency.asp).

 Unaffiliated investments are included in the [overall liquidity ratio](https://www.investopedia.com/terms/o/overall-liquidity-ratio.asp), though this ratio does not take into account affiliated investments.
 They do not, however, appear in the calculation of an insurer’s [combined ratio](https://www.investopedia.com/terms/c/combinedratio.asp).
 This is because the combined ratio looks at cash outflows—expense ratio, loss and loss-adjustment ratio, and dividend ratio—to see how much money it costs to maintain the book of business.